ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/creating-kubernetes-pci-compute-instances/guide.en-au.md

 - Define machine count (3 for example for the first machine pool).
 - Select roles (check `etcd` and `Control Plane` for the first machine pool)/
 - Choose the region (`GRA9` for example for the first machine pool).
 If you want to check the availability of specific products that you plan to use alongside Kubernetes, you can refer to the [Availability of Public Cloud Product](/links/public-cloud/regions-pci) page.
-- Choose the flavor (`b2-7` for example for ).
+- Choose the flavor (`b2-7` for example).
 You can refer to the [OVHcloud Flavor list](https://www.ovhcloud.com/en-au/public-cloud/prices/).
 - Choose the image for the Operating System (OS) used for your machines/nodes.
 Please refer to [Rancher Operating Systems and Container Runtime Requirements](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters).
 - Choose a Key Pair (optional).
 It's the SSH Key Pair that will be used to access your nodes.
 Please refer to this guide on [how to create a SSH KeyPair and add it to your Public Cloud project](/pages/public_cloud/compute/public-cloud-first-steps).
 If you leave this field empty, a new keypair will be generated automatically.
 - Choose the Security Group that will be applied to created instances.
 You can leave the field empty.